holiber/sl-vue-tree/README.md

 # Examples

-## Customising display using `slot`
+## Customising tree display using the `slot` attribute

-If you don't put anything between the opening and closing `sl-vue-tree` tags, the SlVueTree will display the tree in its default format.
+If you don't put anything between the opening and closing `sl-vue-tree` tags, SlVueTree will display the tree in its default format.
 To customise this, simply provide a template for how to display each aspect of the nodes of the tree.
 The aspects are listed in the `Slots` table above.
 For example, if you want to add folder and item icons, the best way is to intercept the place where the `title` would normally be displayed, and modify that to display first the icon and then the name.

 To do this, create an inner `template` element.
 Because it will take the place of the default display of the title, set its `slot` attribute to be `"title"`.
-You want your customized title display to use the individualised text of the title (so that it can embellish it) so you need to receive a copy of the node in the template.
+You want your customized title display to have access to the individualised text of the node's title (so that it can embelish it) so you need to receive a copy of the node in the template.
 Do that by setting the `slot-scope` attribute to `{ node }`.
 Then within the template element, you can access any property or computed property of the node.

 In the example below, we are reading the `.isLeaf` property of the node, which tells us whether the node is a leaf (like a file in a disk, i.e. has no children) or a non-leaf (like a folder in a disk, i.e. is the place files are kept).
-Depending on whether the node is a leaf or not, we display either the file or folder icon.
+We use v-if so that depending on whether the node is a leaf or not, we display either the file or folder icon, in this case from Font Awesome.

 Then we read the `.title` property of the node so we can display it.